 Prerequisite – Variable Partitioning, Fixed Partitioning

-In contiguous allocation, space in memory should be allocated to whole process.
+In contiguous allocation, space in memory should be allocated to the whole process.
 If not, then that space remains unallocated.
-But in Non-Contiguous allocation, process can be divided into different parts and hence filling the space in main memory.
+But in Non-Contiguous allocation, the process can be divided into different parts and hence filling the space in the main memory.
 In this example, process P can be divided into two parts of equal size – 2KB.
-Hence one part of process P can be allocated to first 2KB space of main memory and other part of processP can be allocated to second 2KB space of main memory.
-Below diagram will explain in better way:
+Hence one part of process P can be allocated to the first 2KB space of main memory and the other part of the process can be allocated to the second 2KB space of main memory.
+The below diagram will explain in a better way:

 = Size of frame in memory

 Resolvent main memory,

 Concluding, we can say that Paging allows the memory address space of a process to be non-contiguous.
 Paging is more flexible as only pages of a process are moved.
 It allows more processes to reside in main memory than Contiguous memory allocation.

 Embark on a transformative journey towards GATE success by choosing Data Science & AI